oaq-docs/publisher/articles/responses.md

 ## Accepting a response

 Once you have determined a response is complete, you can use the Status dropdown menu to mark it as **Accepted**.
-This action locks the questionnaire for editing by authors or staff members.
-It also makes the questionnaire response visible to any [partner libraries](account_management#partnering-with-libraries) with your organization.
+This action makes the questionnaire response visible to any [partner libraries](account_management#partnering-with-libraries).

 Additionally, a popup window will prompt you to enter an [ISBN](#associating-responses-with-isbns).
 You can enter an ISBN-10 or ISBN-13 and click **Add**, whereupon OAQ will validate the ISBN.
 Alternatively, you can click **Skip Add ISBN**, or you can click **Close** to discard your changes.